All Episodes

 What did I say yesterday?

-We're all born with talent, educary, education, Latin to bring forth from within.
+We're all born with talent, educre, education, Latin, to bring forth from within.

-Anyway, Governor Whitmer, by the way, it was fun to watch her violating her own social distancing orders during a protest, you know, where hands up don't shoot.
+Anyway, Governor Whitner, by the way, it was fun to watch her violating her own social distancing orders during a protest, you know, where hands up, don't shoot.

 Remember that happened?

-That was the Ferguson uh cry when in fact uh we finally got to the witness part of it.
+That was the Ferguson cry when, in fact, we finally got to the witness part of it.

 It turned out that didn't happen.

-Whatever happened to Darren Wilson, the uh the you know career police officer, his his career is over.
+Whatever happened to Darren Wilson, the career police officer, his career is over.

 Well, I've seen people of all races and colors involved in the rioting.

-I see the same with the those that are peacefully protesting.
+I see the same with those that are peacefully protesting.

-As a matter of fact, when a cut in a country that doesn't agree on very much, everyone that I've talked to, I've heard all agrees they didn't like what they saw with the knee on the neck of George Floyd like that, with his face pushed into the pavement.
+As a matter of fact, in a country that doesn't agree on very much, everyone that I've talked to, I've heard, all agrees they didn't like what they saw with the knee on the neck of George Floyd like that, with his face pushed into the pavement.

 Well, Dr. Biden's the best at what he does.

-Just like I trust William, you know, Dr. Wallace out in California, the foremost expert on a hydroxychloroquine.
+Just like I trust Dr. Wallace out in California, the foremost expert on a hydroxychloroquine.

-All it takes is a little bit of work and a little bit of research, a little bit of studying, and you get answers that well, the mob and the media, if it doesn't fit their narrative, isn't gonna work.
+All it takes is a little bit of work and a little bit of research, a little bit of studying, and you get answers that, well, the mob and the media, if it doesn't fit their narrative, isn't going to work.

-If you're interested in polling, you know, there's a lot of polling out there.
+If you're interested in polling, you know, there's a lot of polling out there, Gallup polls.

-Okay, but you know, they've done these polls throughout the years, and what do we learned?
+Okay, but, you know, they've done these polls throughout the years.

-Well, the police, terms of net confidence, they're plus 60%.
+Well, the police, in terms of net confidence, they're plus 60%.

-You know, then they go through different, you know, the presidency, uh, let's see, that'd be plus six, Supreme Court plus 17, uh, banks plus 10.
+You know, then they go through different, you know, the presidency, let's see, that would be plus six.

 Oh, let's get all the way down to television news people.